-Hampshire County Council is responsible for the issue of all Blue Badges in the borough.
+Hampshire County Council is responsible for the issue of all blue badges in the district.

 Alternatively, an application form can be downloaded from the Hampshire County Council website.